Want the perfect workout program?

 Any remaining questions on the best workout plans for women?
 Let's answer them here!

-If you can only fit 2 workout sessions into your weekly schedule, the best bet would be the full body split.
+If you can only fit 2 workout sessions into your weekly schedule, perform the full body split.
 You can hit the major muscle groups with decent volume to stay in shape and make a little progress by doing a full body routine twice a week.

 The best 3 day split for women would probably be the full-body split once again.
 If you're able to hit a full-body workout three times a week, you can burn some serious calories while toning and shaping your muscle.